zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 Read the mod page for Triple Triad in Skyrim at the following link for the rules of the game!
 [Triple Triad Card Game Mod Page](https://www.nexusmods.com/skyrimspecialedition/mods/42522)

+## Utilize your Horse Whistle, Horse Saddlebags, and quickly dismount your Horse

+[Immersive Horses](https://www.nexusmods.com/skyrimspecialedition/mods/13402) is used in this modlist, and it adds great tools for using your horse.
+Use the **"Horse Whistle Power"** in your Powers menu to summon your horse wherever it may be.
+If you sneak and activate your horse, you can access a Saddlebag inventory, as well as many other advanced features related to managing all of your owned horses.

+You can also perform a quick-dismount using the "V" key.
+This will cause you to quickly hop off the back of the horse into a combat-ready state.

+## Interact with the world while riding a Horse

+You can now talk with NPCs and harvest ingredients/open containers while you are riding a horse.

 ## Interact with NPCs from a distance

 You can have conversations with any NPC from a distance!
 Press the *B* key to initiate Remote Interactions!
 This allows you to have full conversations with any NPC without being next to them, opening up a huge door for immersion in many situations.
 You can use this against enemies as well, potentially opening up new strategies in combat!